-- Most bridges over state and federal highways
+- · Most bridges over state and federal highways

 - Broad Street (West Franklin to Elmwood)

 - Elmwood Avenue (Broad to Park/City Line)

-- Smith Street (North Main to Mount Pleasant/City Line)
+- · Smith Street (North Main to Mount Pleasant/City Line)

-- Charles Street (Smith to Randall)
+- · Charles Street (Smith to Randall)

-- Randall Street (Charles to North Main)
+- · Randall Street (Charles to North Main)

-- North Main Street (Randall to Hillside/City Line) - Killingly Street (Hartford to Maria/City Line) - Hartford Avenue (Route 6 to Killingly/City Line) - Allens Avenue (Eddy to Montgomery/City Line)
+- · North Main Street (Randall to Hillside/City Line) - Killingly Street (Hartford to Maria/City Line) - Hartford Avenue (Route 6 to Killingly/City Line) - Allens Avenue (Eddy to Montgomery/City Line)

 Division 9 of RIDOT's Highway Design Manual has basic provisions covering the design of facilities for people walking and riding bicycles.
 Section 910.01 notes, "Providing for safe and efficient travel for both bicycles and pedestrians should be an integral part of the design process."
 However, the Highway Design Manual dates to 2008, before many new design concepts for bicycling, walking, and micromobility were well established.
 New and updated design resources for these modes have since been published.
-The State completed a Bicycle Mobility Plan (BMP) in 2019 that is scheduled for release in 2020.
+The State is currently producing a Bicycle Mobility Plan (BMP).